BY RICHARD BENNETT

 The biblical method is to ask questions, as did the Lord Himself.
 Using the actual words of the Bible, one presents the holiness of God, and God’s holiness and goodness in declaring the righteousness of Christ to be the covering of each person He saves.
 One shows that the Lord Jesus Christ’s saving work is factual and complete.

-Clearly one must make it known that all are commanded to believe on the Lord Jesus Christ.
+Clearly, one must make it known that all are commanded to believe in the Lord Jesus Christ.
 To do this, one must repent of all his or her own efforts to establish his or her own righteousness and cry out to God for His free gift of grace.

 The central point of God saving the ungodly is that He does so by imputing the righteousness of Christ to the one who believes.
 This is the theme of Romans Chapter Four and is summarized wonderfully in verse five, “But to him that worketh not, but believeth on Him that justifieth the ungodly, his faith is counted for righteousness.”
 The reason why God imputes Christ’s righteousness to the believer is to show who He is.
 “To declare, I say, at this time his righteousness: that he might be just, and the justifier of him which believeth in Jesus.”
 (Romans 3:26)